Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Method

 \subsection{Predictive uncertainty estimation}

 Uncertainty in deep neural networks originates from two main sources.
 While the \textit{aleatoric uncertainty} describes the stochasticity in the data, the \textit{epistemic uncertainty} captures uncertainty of the model, i.e., the ambiguity of its individual parameters.
 Aleatoric uncertainty is represented with a probability distribution over the model output, describing the conditional probability of different target values given the input, $p(y|x)$.
 Epistemic uncertainty is represented as a probability distribution over the model parameters~\citep{gast2018lightweight}.
 The epistemic uncertainty arises from a lack of knowledge, in the case of a supervised learning task due to limited training data.
 Therefore, epistemic uncertainty can be reduced by collecting additional data that adds information not present in the current training set.
 In contrast, aleatoric uncertainty is inherent in the problem and cannot be reduced.
 We model it by approximating $p(y|x)$ with a Gaussian probability density function.
-To estimate the epistemic uncertainty, we use an ensemble of ten CNNs.
+To estimate the epistemic uncertainty, we use an ensemble of ten CNNs~\citep{lakshminarayanan2017simple}.
+Note that an ensemble of five models may already be enough to estimate the epistemic uncertainty~\citep{ovadia2019can}.